-Strep-Tactin® 4Flow® high capacity can be used for gravity flow purification and consists of a 4 % agarose coated with Strep-Tactin®.
-The low concentrated 4Flow® agarose achieves higher yields for large proteins compared to a 6 % agarose.
+Strep-Tactin® Sepharose®, Superflow® and MacroPrep® as well as Strep-Tactin® Superflow® high capacity can be used for gravity flow purification.
 Strep-Tactin® specifically interacts with the Strep-tag®II as well as the Twin-Strep-tag® via the engineered biotin binding pocket and has an affinity in the μM range for Strep-tag®II and nM range for Twin-Strep-tag®.
 Tagged target proteins can be purified from any expression system including insect cells, mammalian cells, yeast and bacteria, while retaining their biological activity.
 Due to the highly specific interaction of Strep-tag®II and Twin-Strep-tag® with Strep-Tactin®, unspecific binding can be avoided.

 The elution of the target proteins is performed by the addition of desthiobiotin in low concentrations.
 Desthiobiotin is a specific competitor which releases the tagged target protein from the engineered biotin binding pocket without influencing the target protein's properties.
 If necessary, desthiobiotin can be removed via dialysis or gel chromatography.
-After elution with desthiobiotin, Strep-Tactin® 4Flow® high capacity can be regenerated with 100 mM NaOH.
+After elution with desthiobiotin, Strep-Tactin® resins can be regenerated with HABA.
+It displaces desthiobiotin from the binding pocket and changes to a red color once it binds to the binding site, indicating the activity status of the resin.